devplayer0/fyp/report.md

 \ref{lst:trace-etm-trigger} details:

-1. The Trigger Event Register, `ETMTRIGGER`, is set to generate a trigger event (which can later be read in the stream) when the DWT `CMPMATCH[0]` event is raised.
+1. The Trigger Event Register, `ETMTRIGGER`, is set to generate a trigger event (which can later be identified in the TPIU stream) when the DWT `CMPMATCH[0]` event is raised.
 This was previously set up to correspond to the start of the test code.
 2. The TraceEnable Event Register (`ETMTEEVR`) is set to always be on, since the start/stop block of the ETM is being used to control trace behaviour (as set earlier).
-3. Tracing is set to start on `CMPMATCH[0]` and stop on `CMPMATCH[1]` by writing to theTraceEnable Start/Stop EmbeddedICE Control Register (`ETMTESSEICR`).
+3. Tracing is set to start on `CMPMATCH[0]` and stop on `CMPMATCH[1]` by writing to the TraceEnable Start/Stop EmbeddedICE Control Register (`ETMTESSEICR`).
    In the ETM-M4, "EmbeddedICE watchpoint comparators" refer to the DWT comparators, hence the connection to `CMPMATCH[x]` [@etm_m4].
 4. Programming mode of the ETM is exited by clearing the `PROGRAMMING` bit in